Urban Dictionary defines a “situationship” as:

 What separates a friends-with-benefits scenario from a situationship is that you are probably not seeing other people.

 Situationships are typically a gray area in dating.
 Sometimes it’s that stage between meeting each other to becoming a couple.
 But most of the time it’s just a gray area you stay in.

-Sign #5.
-You have feelings for this person, but it is just not love.
+Sign #6.
+You have feelings for this person, but it doesn’t feel like love

 You feel comfortable with this person, and they excite you just enough that you stay in a situationship with them.

 But you don’t love them.
 Perhaps this is the reason why you’re staying in this gray area after all.